fabasoad/data-structures/README.md

 ### Immutable Queue
 #### Description
-Feel free to add it as a library as it's configured as a jar library.
+I've implemented Immutable Queue in 2 ways - array based and ArrayDeque based.
+Covered both of them by tests.
+Also, feel free to add it as a library as it's configured as a jar library.
 #### Run tests
 ```shell script
 mvn test